jostrm/azure-enterprise-scale-ml/README.md

 **Q6 ESML AI Factory: Can I just use the Azure ML SDK directly?
 Instead of the ESML SDK?**
 - Yes, You can bypass ESML SDK 100%  (the 4th ingredience) and only take advantage of the 3 other ingredients: part: 1,2,3
-    - part 1) `Azure services glued together securely` (ARM / Provisioing / Networking / Infra)
+    - part 1) `Azure services glued together securely` (BICEP Provisioing / Networking & Infra with RBAC and identity)
-    - part 2) `Azure Devops template, for MLOps` (BUILD and RELEASE pipelines / Networking / Security & Glue)
+    - part 2) `Azure Devops template, for MLOps & 1-click provisioning of ESMLProject/BICEP` (BUILD and RELEASE pipelines / Networking / Security & Glue)
     - part 3) `The enterprise datalake design` (ADLS Gen2 storage account, with a folder structure)

 - That said, to get the `accelerator power` - use the `EMSL SDK`.
 See benefits listed below ( and look at this full README feature list for all benefits)